 Forestry Management Duties

-Forestry management jobs involve all aspects of the forest lifecycle.
-Duties vary significantly from job to job, but the following list includes typical job duties one might encounter as a forestry technician:
+Forestry management jobs involve all aspects of the forest lifecycle, from reforestation planning to conservation monitoring.
+Those entering forestry degree programs will learn both the scientific and practical aspects of forest stewardship.
+Duties vary significantly from job to job, but the following list includes typical responsibilities one might encounter as a forestry technician:

-• Collect field and control samples of biological samples and non-living media in order to perform analyses
+- Collect field and control samples of biological specimens and non-living media for analysis

 Senior Forestry Manager Tasks

-• Use computers to analyze data and predict outcomes based on modelling
+- Use computers to analyze data and predict outcomes based on modeling

-• Oversee quality assurance for all timber handling processes including sawmilling, storage, transportation procedures, and inspection, sorting, and drying
+- Oversee quality assurance for all timber handling processes, including sawmilling, storage, transportation procedures, inspection, sorting, and drying.

 Degree Options and Salaries for Careers in Green Agriculture and Forest Management